-Loss aversion is a concept in behavioral economics that refers to how the psychological pain we experience upon a loss is greater than the pleasure we experience from a gain of the same magnitude.
-This can impair our decision-making capabilities by preventing us from selecting the most advantageous option out of fear of failure.
+Loss aversion is a behavioral economics theory denoting that the psychological pain we experience from a loss is significantly greater than the pleasure we experience from an equal gain.
+This imbalance prevents us from selecting the best option out of fear of failure.

-When making a decision where we must choose between the default option and its alternatives, we treat the status quo as a reference point, or baseline.
-The status quo is familiar; we know what to expect from it.
-To choose the alternative, on the other hand, would be to take a risk.
-That’s where loss aversion comes into play.
-When considering the alternative option, we assign greater weight to the potential losses it could result in than we do to its potential gains.
-As such, we are biased in favor of the status quo, and inclined to stick with it over selecting the alternative.3
+When choosing between the default option and its alternatives, we treat the status quo as a reference point because we know exactly what to expect from it.
+On the other hand, choosing an alternative would be taking a risk, since its outcome is uncertain.
+This is where loss aversion comes into play: when considering the other options, we assign greater weight to potential losses rather than potential gains.
+In this way, we are biased in favor of the status quo, and inclined to stick with it no matter what.3

 Decision-making can be overwhelming